Azure/iot-central-firmware/README.md

+# Note: The code in this repository is provided as an example of how to connect a device to IoT Central.
+It is not production ready code, and is not supported by the Azure IoT Central team.

 ## Azure IoT Central Device / Platform Sample projects

 Reference firmware / sample implementation repository for some of the supported devices / frameworks.